which of the following are b2c marketing segmentations?

 Demographic Segmentation Concept

-Demographic segmentation divides consumers based on easily measurable characteristics such as age, gender, income, education, marital status, and occupation.
+Demographic segmentation divides consumers based on easily measurable attributes like age, gender, income, education, marital status, and occupation.

-Demographic segmentation is a marketing strategy that involves dividing a market or target audience into distinct segments based on various demographic factors or characteristics.
-The goal of demographic segmentation is to understand and target specific consumer groups with tailored marketing messages and products or services that are more likely to resonate with their unique characteristics and needs.
-This approach allows businesses to efficiently allocate their resources and create more relevant marketing campaigns.
+Demographic segmentation is a marketing strategy that categorizes a market or target audience into segments based on various demographic factors or characteristics.
+Demographic segmentation aims to understand and target specific consumer groups with tailored marketing messages and products or services that are likely to connect more effectively with their unique characteristics and needs.
+This approach enables businesses to allocate resources effectively and create more relevant marketing campaigns.

 Geographic Segmentation